-CUSD schools were allowed to bring small pods of our most vulnerable students for in-person learning starting in October 2020.
-We were originally mandated not to exceed 10% of our student population, although this percentage was later increased to 25% per the Los Angeles County guidelines.
+Once all of the safety protocols were in place, CUSD schools were allowed to bring small pods of our most vulnerable students for in-person learning starting in October 2020.
+We were originally mandated not to exceed 10% of our student population, although this percentage was later increased to 25%.
 Additionally, this in-person model limited the number of students in the cohorts to 12 with a maximum of 2 adults, all of whom would need to stay together for all activities and avoid contact with other people in the school.
-The first group of students that were brought back for in-person instruction were students with disabilities (starting on October 19), followed by English Learners (starting on October 26).
+The first group of students who were brought back for in-person instruction were students with disabilities (starting on October 19), followed by English Learners (starting on October 26).
 In addition, preschool students were also invited to return.
+The implementation of these small pods of students was quite successful.
+Close to 80% of the parents with high-needs students who completed our end-of-year survey indicated that the program was helpful or very helpful for their children.
+Over 85% of the students in grades 5 through 12 who attended the cohorts and completed the survey also indicated that participating in the student pods was helpful, because it allowed them to receive the assistance that they needed.

-On the week of November 2, we also started recruiting other students who did not fall under the EL or SPED categories, but also presented acute academic needs.
+On the week of November 2nd, we also started recruiting other students who did not fall under the EL or SPED categories, but also presented acute academic needs and had significant gaps in their learning.
 At the elementary level, returning students were placed with their teachers in a self-contained classroom.
 At the secondary level, students joined school Learning Centers under the supervision of a certificated substitute teacher.
 From the Learning Centers, students could virtually connect with their teachers throughout the day, using their devices and headphones.
-The substitute teachers in the centers would provide students with the necessary support and guidance while they were virtually connecting to their classes.
-It is important to clarify that all classrooms with learning pods were equipped with the necessary technology including ClearTouch panels, speakers and a camera, and teachers received the necessary training from our Ed.
-Tech Department.
-This allowed all students to participate in live instruction daily, regardless of their location (the classroom or at home).
-This is what we call a concurrent classroom.
-Students who are physically present in the classroom have an obvious advantage: they can interact more fluidly and naturally with the teacher and each other.
-However, students on hybrid learning still have the opportunity to be connected to their classroom and their peers on the days that they are at home.
+The substitute teachers in the Learning Centers would provide students with the necessary support and guidance while students were virtually connecting to their classes.
+Students participating in the Learning Centers indicated that, although not comparable to the traditional rotation model, at least they had the opportunity to return to school and get the assistance that they needed.
+In our consultation with parents, they also spoke very favorably about this model, and they believed that it was a success because their students were getting the necessary academic support and supervision from an adult at school.

 During the six months that we were working with small pods of students, we successfully implemented this model following the county guidelines and no irregularities were reported.
-One challenge we had to overcome was recruiting and maintaining students who would participate in the pods.
-Many parents reported that they were concerned about student safety, particularly after winter break when we saw a surge in COVID cases.
+However, there were still challenges that we encountered.
+One of the challenges was student attrition, which was impacted by the different waves of the pandemic.
+In our conversation with parents, many of them reported that they were concerned about student safety, particularly after winter break when we saw a surge in COVID cases.
 This resulted in a decrease in the number of students participating in the cohorts.
-For example, while on November 6 we closed the week with 767 students in the K-12 learning pods, on January 6 we only had 566 students attending in-person instruction.
+For example, while on November 6th we closed the week with 767 students in the K-12 learning pods, on January 6 we only had 566 students attending in-person instruction.
 Student enrollment improved later during the month of February when we saw a decrease in the number of COVID cases.
 On February 26, for example, we had a total of 764 students in our cohorts.